kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

 <img src="/assets/images/nyphil_top4.png" />

-We can very clearly see the change in these composers' frequency of occurrence on the NY Phil's program over time, with Wagner's decline very pronounced, and Mozart's rise clearly evident as well.
+We can very clearly see the change in these composers' frequency of occurrence on the NY Phil's program over time, with Wagner's decline very pronounced, and Mozart's rise (in the twentieth century) clearly evident as well.

 However, comparing a composer's share of the programming year by year isn't always apples-to-apples.
 Early on in the Philharmonic's history, seasons contained far fewer pieces, and thus far fewer composers, than recent years.
-This has the potential to provide artificially high numbers for composers in sparser years., as seen in the following visualization (and accompanying code).
+This has the potential to provide artificially high numbers for composers in sparser years, as seen in the following visualization (and accompanying code).

 <img src="/assets/images/nyphil_composers_per_year.png" />